-Applied Materials, Inc. history, profile and corporate video
+Applied Materials, Inc. history, profile and history video

 Applied Materials, Inc. provides manufacturing equipment, services and software to the global semiconductor, flat panel display, solar photovoltaic and related industries.
 The company operates through four business segments: Silicon Systems Group, Applied Global Services, Display, and Energy and Environmental Solutions.
-The company was founded on November 10, 1967 and is headquartered in Santa Clara, CA.“
+The company was founded on November 10, 1967, and is headquartered in Santa Clara, CA, United States.

 Founded in 1967 by Michael A. McNeilly and others, Applied Materials went public in 1972.

 In 1992, the corporation settled a lawsuit with three former employees for an estimated $600,000.
 The suit complained that the employees were driven out of the company after complaining about the courses Applied Scholastics had been hired to teach there.

 In 1993, the Applied Materials’ Precision 5000 was inducted into the Smithsonian Institution’s permanent collection of Information Age technology.